Robert B. Sloan: Houston Christian University

 In September 2006, Sloan joined Houston Christian University (then known as Houston Baptist University) as its President.

 In 2008 Sloan, along with the board of trustees, approved a 12-year vision document titled "The Ten Pillars: Faith and Reason in a Great City".
 The purpose of this plan is to enable the university to "fulfill its responsibility for the renewal of Christian Higher Education."

 Other roles

-Sloan serves on the board of directors for the Houston Symphony and the Greater Houston Partnership in addition to leadership roles on the boards of Memorial Hermann Healthcare Systems - Community Relations, Houston Christian High School, Market Place Chaplains USA, and Orphan Outreach.
-He is also the publisher of the academic journal, The City.
+Sloan served on the board of directors for the Houston Symphony and the Greater Houston Partnership in addition to leadership roles on the boards of Memorial Hermann Healthcare Systems - Community Relations, Houston Christian High School, Market Place Chaplains USA, and Orphan Outreach.
+He was also the publisher of the academic journal, The City.
 Sloan published his first young adult fantasy book in 2016 and its sequel in February 2017.

-Sloan has pastored churches throughout Texas and beyond.
-He has also held membership in the Society of Biblical Literature, the National Association of Baptist Professors of Religion, and Studiorum Novi Testamenti Societas.
+Death

+On July 3, 2026, Sloan suffered a sudden stroke; he died the following morning on July 4, at the age of 77.